Last Updated on

 Until a decade back, blogging was an attractive business opportunity.
 It was easy to learn how to turn your blog into a business, you just had to write on topics that you were passionate about and make money off ads and affiliate links.

 But two things have happened since then.
 Firstly, ad networks pay only a fraction of what they used to.
 Also, corporate businesses have been pouring millions of dollars in content marketing that independent bloggers cannot compete with.
 Not surprisingly, blogging as a career choice may seem a lot harder now.

 That is not to say that you cannot make a successful business with blogging.
 Here is a short guide on how you can make that happen.

-Unless your blog receives millions of pageviews a year, ad networks should not be your primary channel for monetization.
+There are many ways to turn your blog into a business, but unless your blog receives millions of page views a year, ad networks should not be your primary channel for monetization.
 Even in the case of such hugely popular blogs, ad networks are often not the preferred channel to monetize.

 The advantage with a laser-focused audience and content targeting is that it makes your website highly attractive for corporate marketers.
 While a lot of such marketers may be interested in simply advertising on your site, you may also identify alternate partnership opportunities.

 How to turn your blog into a business for lead generation

 You could co-write a book with your corporate sponsor and market it to your readers.
 The marketer would then pay you for every lead generated through this campaign.

 You may promote your sponsors’ products to your readers (or to your subscribers).
 You could earn a commission for each sale.

 Sponsorship based monetization is just one of the many strategies.
 There are other monetization channels one could explore.